nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. The Salesperson issues the `favourite` command with a valid `ContactID`.
 2. The system validates the `ContactID`.
 3. The system marks the contact as a favourite.
-4. The system displays a success message: "Contact `<Name>` marked as a favourite."
+4. The system displays a success message: `Contact <Name> marked as a favourite.`

    **Use case ends.**